zcutlip/mock-cli-framework/README.md

 The `ResponseDirectory` class takes one required arguments and two optional ones:

-- `directory_path` is the path and filename of the response JSON dictionary that either exists or is to be created.
+- `responsedir_json_file` is the path and filename of the response JSON dictionary that either exists or is to be created.
 - `create` Is an optional boolean flag to create the JSON dictionary if it doesn't already exist, defaulting to `False`
 - `response_dir` Is an optional path to a directory on disk that will contain recorded response output files.
   - It is required if `create` is true, so that it can be stored in the response dictionary for later use